WIENER POWER ELECTRONICS CHASSIS

 INTERNATIONAL STANDARDS: CHASSIS AND MODULES

-Our robust and reliable chassis offer great configuration flexibility, ease of use and quick maintenance thanks to their modularity around 3 main elements:
+Our robust and reliable chassis from WIENER Power Electronics offer great configuration flexibility, ease of use and quick maintenance thanks to their modularity around 3 main elements:

 - The ‘Bin’ is the central mechanical part supporting the electronic modules.
 It is very solid, made of a structure made of aluminium and rigid steel, with thick side walls that allow an excellent support of the fixed and removable elements.

 - The power supply provides all power to the instrumentation modules.
 It is an important part of the chassis.
-The company W-IE-NE-R is very demanding on this point.
+The company WIENER Power Electronics is very demanding on this point.
 It offers a very reliable linear or switching technology, with a very low noise level which is in adequacy with the constraints required by the analog and digital acquisition modules.